LaplandUK: It’s TRUE

-You collect a stamp for each activity completed, which allows you to claim a beautiful jingle bell at the end in the Elf Village – an assortment of intriguing shops and places to eat, as well as the ice rink.
+You collect a stamp for each activity completed, which allows you to claim a beautiful jingle bell at the end in the Elf Village, where you’ll find an assortment of intriguing shops and places to eat, as well as the ice rink.
 There are more elves here for fun and photos with the children, and there is lots to look at (and to buy).
-To spend cash, you need to exchange it for Elf Jingles (an idea our boys loved, as they carried around their own money to hand over in exchange for their sweets) – it is a direct exchange rate for sterling, and can be done in the elf Post Office.
+To spend cash, you need to exchange sterling for Elf Jingles (an idea our boys loved, as they carried around their own money to hand over in exchange for their sweets) – it is a direct exchange rate for sterling, and can be done in the Elf Post Office.
 (You don’t have to do this, though – card payments are accepted everywhere).
 You can change it back for your human money as you leave.

 Elf Village highlights: